fp4php/functional/README.md

 /**
  * It's possible there is no first collection element above zero
+ * or divisor is zero.
+ *
  * In this case the execution will short circuit (stop)
- * And no Null Pointer Exception will be thrown
+ * and no Null Pointer Exception will be thrown.
  */
 $emptyCollection
     ->first(fn(int $elem) => $elem > 0)